 Our depositary has agreed to reimburse us for certain expenses we incur that are related to establishment and maintenance of the ADS program, including investor relations expenses and exchange application and listing fees.
 There are limits on the amount of expenses for which the depositary will reimburse us, but the amount of reimbursement available to us is not related to the amounts of fees the depositary collects from investors.
-Pursuant to the agreement with the depositary, a reimbursement of US\$1.2 million, net of tax, was paid by the depositary in the first quarter of 2011 for our expenses incurred in connection with the establishment and maintenance of the ADS program, which amount was recorded as other current assets in the consolidated balance sheet as of December 31, 2010.
+Pursuant to the agreement with the depositary, a reimbursement of US\$1.2 million, net of applicable U.S. withholding tax, was paid by the depositary in 2011 for our expenses incurred in connection with the establishment and maintenance of the ADS program, which amount was recorded as other current liability and other non-current liabilities in the consolidated balance sheet as of December 31, 2011.

-PART II.
+PART II